IohannesArnold/asm2c/5-cpp+cc/README.txt

 directory.
 The __DATE__ and __TIME__ macros are also defined by the driver and passed to the preprocessor viathe command line.

-TODO:
-  - Errors on duplicate declarations at global scope
-  - Tentative definitions
-  - Prototypes
-  - Bit fields (probably not in this stage?), floats
-  - n1062 #scopes?
-  - #pragma once?
-Or #once and #forget per p0538r0?
-  - Use temporary file names in driver